Falven/Open-Data-Analysis/docs/2_the_journey.md

 - **Stability Concerns:** Risks of service outages due to user code causing infinite loops, blocks, or crashes on a shared instance.

-- **File Management:** Missing or inaccurate handling of links to generated files returned from the server in the assistant's responses.
+- **File Management:** Missing or inaccurate handling of links to generated files returned from the server in the agent's responses.

 - **Error Communication:** Initially, failure to react to execution errors and reduced problem-solving ability.